 Accumulation/Distribution value is equal to the volume value when the asset closes at the trading period maximum.
 When the closure occurs in relative proximity to the upper extreme, we get a certain percentage of the volume index (above zero).

 Thus, while using the Accumulation/Distribution indicator, it’s possible to record the trade’s volume increase, associated with buying or selling of an asset.
-In addition, the tool helps to determine the cash flows nature.
-The rise of the curve indicates buyers’ financial interest increase, a drop — the sellers dominance.
-The A/D chart can be used in order to detect the following signals:
+Also, the tool helps to determine the cash flows nature.
+The rise of the curve indicates buyers’ financial interest increases, a drop — the seller’s dominance.
+The A/D chart can be used to detect the following signals:

 - trend confirmation;